- Microsoft has improved the PDF-viewing options in its default Windows 10 browser.

 - How do I enable PDF Viewer in Microsoft edge?

-- Why are my PDF opening in Microsoft edge?
+- Why is my PDF opening in Microsoft Edge?

 - How do I convert a PDF to Word in Microsoft edge?